This module aims to introduce, advance, and critically evaluate a "network understanding" of our world.

 This module will approach the above issues both from a theoretical and practical perspective.

-- Spatial Interaction Models
+- Interact with Spatial Models

 - Access and utilise digital data for research purposes